shaoweisong/jsonpog-integration/README.md

 Once a PR is made, a test is being started.
 The tests will happen with the script defined here Goal of the test:
-* verify can be loadeded
+* verify can be loaded
 * verify that is compliant to the format "Schema Version"
+* at each change we create a verisioned object file and a tag for the whole set Vxx_yy.

 **Distribution to users**

-Once the PR is merged a copy is saved in *cvms* for distribution.
+Once the PR is merged a copy is saved in */cvmfs/cms.cern.ch* for distribution.
+A script on CVMFS downloads all the tags available.